neurogears/st-andrews-2024/_worksheets/03-synching.md

 ![Triggered Video Outer]({{ site.baseurl }}/assets/images/triggered-video-outer.svg)

-* Starting from the previous workflow, insert another `AnalogInput` source with the `Pin` property set to the button press pin number.
+* In a new workflow, insert a `DigitalInput` source with the `Pin` property set to the button press pin number.
-* Insert a `GreaterThan` operator.
-* Insert a `DistinctUntilChanged` operator.
 * Insert a `Condition` operator.
 * In a new branch coming off the `VideoWriter`, insert a `Delay` operator.
 * Set the `DueTime` property of the `Delay` operator to 1 second.